darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/01 - Siege at Coldreach.md

 From the West Gate came a blow that felt like a drum in the stone, like the world's own heartbeat stumbling.
 The vibration traveled up through her boots, into her bones, settling in her chest like dread given weight.
 A long, low horn rolled over the streets—the withdrawal note, mournful as a dying animal.
 Bells followed in measured sequence, bronze voices calling districts by order toward the inner ways.
 Each toll was a small surrender.

+Captain Aldara's voice rang out across the defensive positions.
+"West Gate's compromised!" she called, her voice carrying the authority of someone who had been commanding this defense from the start.
+"Breach in the lower works.
+We need to fall back and prepare the city for siege."

+"Acknowledged, Captain," Lareth replied, already calculating angles and distances while wiping blood from his nose.
+"How long can your people hold the retreat route?"

+"Long enough," she said with veteran certainty, her hand unconsciously flexing near her sword hilt in a way that suggested old pain flaring with stress.
+"But not much longer.
+Those alchemical tricks are fouling every ward we've got."

 Samantha realized her palm stung where chalk had ground into old scrapes, mixing with fresh blood to form a pink paste.
 She flexed her fingers and looked to the others.
 They all looked like they'd been dragged through hell's own kitchen.

+"We regroup with the city magistrates," Captain Aldara decided, her tactical assessment complete.
+"They need to understand what we're facing—this was reconnaissance in force, not the main assault.
+The real siege will follow."
+She looked to Lareth, acknowledging his expertise.
+"The University can brief them on these alchemical countermeasures while we prepare the inner defenses."

-"We regroup at the University," Lareth said, already turning, though blood still traced from his nose.
-"They'll have gone to Redline Three by now—crisis protocols, emergency shelter for the refugees."
-His voice carried the exhaustion of sustained casting, but also grim satisfaction.
-"And time to brew proper countermeasures for their alchemical tricks."
+"Agreed," Lareth said, already turning, though blood still traced from his nose.
+"They'll have gone to Redline Three by now—crisis protocols.
+The University and city authorities need to coordinate defensive strategy."

+"The inner walls will hold against conventional assault," the captain added, cleaning her blade with efficient movements that spoke of decades of practice.
+"This district bought us time and intelligence.
+Now we prepare for a proper siege."
 Notes: This scene links to [[Outline#Chapter-by-Chapter|Outline]], anchors the inciting incident, and should be cross‑referenced in [[Timeline]].